yamadapc/choose-me-a-license/README.md

 ```

 ## License
-This code is licensed under the GPLv2 license for Pedro Tacla Yamad.
+This code is licensed under the GPLv2 license for Pedro Tacla Yamada.
 For more
 information please refer to the [LICENSE](/LICENSE) file.